learnwithgurpreet/learnwithgurpreet.com/src/posts/2025/the-hard-truth-about-running-nextjs-at-scale.md

 Still, I decided to give it a shot.
 Here's what we did:

-- Renamed all environment variables starting with `NEXT_PUBLIC_` to `PUBLIC_`.
-Why?
-Because Next.js inlines `NEXT_PUBLIC_` variables at build time, which makes them static.
+- Renamed all public environment variables starting with `NEXT_PUBLIC_` to `PUBLIC_` because Next.js inlines `NEXT_PUBLIC_` variables at build time, which makes them static.
 For example: `process.env.NEXT_PUBLIC_KEY` gets replaced with a fixed value during build.
-- Split our env variables into two categories:
+- Split our env. variables into two categories:
   1. **Public** (`PUBLIC_`)
   2. **Secret** (`SECRET_`)